• About Lovely Etc.

 And if your bookcases are wood color, you can either find a paint that is a similar color to the wood to paint over just the tiny spackled holes, or you can find wood look hole plugs online – just be sure to measure first so you get the right size for the your bookshelf holes.

-Such a quick and easy update and it truly makes such a difference! and if you’re feeling inspired to maybe go even further, you have got to check out my IKEA built-ins tutorial.
+If you’re feeling inspired to maybe go even further, be sure to check out my IKEA built-ins tutorial.
 I really worked to make sure each step was simple and clear.
 And they turned out beautifully!

 billy bookcase